Xyclade/MachineLearning/Readme.md

 #####Regression
 Regression is a lot stronger in comparison to [classification](#classification).
 This is because in regression you are predicting actual values, rather than labels.
 Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [KNN](#Labeling ISPs based on their Down/Upload speed (K-NN using Smile in Scala)) to predict ones gender when given a weight and height.
 With this same dataset using regression, you could instead predict ones weight or height, given the gender the respective other missing parameter.

-With this extra power, comes great responsibility, thus in the field of regression one should be very careful when generating the model.
-Common pitfalls are [overfitting](#overfitting), [underfitting](#under-fitting) and not taking into account how the model handles  [extrapolation](http://en.wikipedia.org/wiki/Extrapolation) and [interpolation](http://en.wikipedia.org/wiki/Interpolation)
+With this extra power, comes great responsibility, thus in the working field of regression one should be very careful when generating the model.
+Common pitfalls are [overfitting](#overfitting), [underfitting](#under-fitting) and not taking into account how the model handles  [extrapolation](http://en.wikipedia.org/wiki/Extrapolation) and [interpolation](http://en.wikipedia.org/wiki/Interpolation).

 ####Unsupervised Learning